top of page

 Is toilet training required?

 Children are encouraged to have begun toilet training by the time they start 3 year old kindergarten.
 We appreciate children develop at varying rates and not all children will be completely toilet trained by this time.
-Should your child still be working towards toilet training, we are very happy to work with you to achieve a positive outcome for your child.
+Should your child still be working towards toileting independence, we are very happy to work with you to achieve a positive outcome for your child.

 Young children do have toileting accidents occasionally.
 These incidents are handled by educators with care and consideration for the child.
 Please supply a change of clothes for your child, so they can feel more comfortable and confident should they require changing.